 Your sexual health is just as important as your physical and mental health.
-In this section we’ve listed all of the Information you might need to know on STIs, pregnancy, condoms and HIV, as well as our MASH sexual health clinic, which is based at the MASH drop-in centre.
+In this section we’ve listed all of the Information you might need to know on STIs, pregnancy, condoms and HIV.

 How do you get a sexually transmitted infection?